eser/stack/fp/README.md

 console.log(`Is Same: ${source === newOne}`);
 ```

-### splitArray(source, number)
+### splitArray(source, index)

-splits an array or a generator content from specified index.
+divides an array or generator into two parts based on the provided index.

 ```js
 import { splitArray } from "$cool/fp/split-array.ts";